CodeIsJustLikeMagic/DiscordCalendarBot/README.md

+The Calendar Bot can display a Google Calendar in a Discord channel or notify you of newly created events.
+You can register multiple calendars per channel.
+Only discord users with the permission to read a channel can see the events.
+To this end, I am not using discords server-wide event functionality but rather simple text messages.
+This allows the use of many different calendars in larger discord communities.

-How to use a the Discord Bot:
+## How to use a the Discord Bot: ##

 Invite the Bot to the Discord Server.
-Type !calendar to view the help text.
+Type ```!calendar``` to view the help text.

-The Bot has two main functionalities: Showing the next events in a Calendar as a List, and informing you whenever an event is created.

 Show next appointments:
-To set this functionality up, use the !calendar register <Google Calendar ID> command.
-The Calendar Bot will remember your Google Calendar and can later display it when someone types the command !calendar display.
+To set this functionality up, use the ```!calendar register <Google Calendar ID>``` command.
+The Calendar Bot will remember your Google Calendar and can later display it when someone types the command ```!calendar display```.
 You can register multiple calendars for one discord channel.

 Notify new events:
-To set this functionality up, use the !calendar watch <Google Calendar ID> command.
+To set this functionality up, use the ```!calendar watch <Google Calendar ID>``` command.
 The Calendar Bot will notify you of newly created events for the given calendar.

-Set up your own instance on the Discord Bot:
+## Set up your own instance of the Discord Bot: ##

 Create a Discord Bot in the discord developer portal.